manmeetsingh0013/BarCodeDetector/README.md

 BarCode Detection Via OpenCV
 This is an app to detect an Barcode via opencv.
 Added Croping an image via opencv.
+Added TrackBarScaleUpAndDown.py for scaling up and down an image.